 First, go back to your coin posters.
 Add the value to each one, if it isn’t already printed on them.
 Hang them in a conspicuous spot where students can refer to them.
 I talk to my class about which coin has the largest value.
 We put them in order from least to highest value.

-This cute little jingle is a fun way to learn coin values.
-It's been around for a long time, so you might already know it.
+This cute little jingle is a fun way to learn to identify coins and their values.
+It’s been around for a long time, so you might already know it:

 Penny, Penny, Easily spent,